Broguypal/Addons/tTracker/README.md

 # tTracker

-**tTracker** is a Windower addon for Final Fantasy XI that displays recent spell casts and TP moves used by your current target in a small, draggable text box.
+**tTracker** is a Windower addon that displays recent spell casts and TP moves used by your current target in a small, draggable text box.
 It helps track enemy actions in real time.

 ---